KCreate/leonardschuetz.ch/README.md

-# Personal homepage written in React / Redux
+# Personal homepage written in React